jesshew/mobbin/README.md

 ### **Stage 5: Bounding Box Accuracy Validation & Correction**

 *   **Objective:** To critically assess the accuracy of bounding boxes predicted by the VLM (Stage 4) and, where possible, suggest corrections to improve their precision.
-*   **Why This Matters:**
-    *   **Reliability of Localization:** VLMs, while powerful, are not infallible and can produce misaligned or inaccurately sized bounding boxes.
+    * VLMs, while powerful, can still produce misaligned or inaccurately sized bounding boxes.
 This stage acts as a quality control mechanism.
-    *   **First-Round Validator:** Simulates human review but unoptimised; current accuracy may be flawed.
+    * Simulates human review but unoptimised; current accuracy may be flawed.
 *   **How It Works (Design Decisions):**
     1.  **Input:** The original image, the bounding box JSON (from Stage 4) for each element, including its label and coordinates.
-    2.  **Validation:** `ClaudeAIService.validateBoundingBoxes()` uses Claude to check if the predicted bounding boxes match the element descriptions and image.
-The `ACCURACY_VALIDATION_PROMPT_v0` guides this verification process.
-    3.  **Structured Feedback & Automated Correction:**
+    2.  **Structured Feedback & Automated Correction:**

         | Field                 | Type/Values            | Description                                                                 |
         |-----------------------|------------------------|-----------------------------------------------------------------------------|